Flyer-Boy/NewApproach/README.md

 The files are:

- 1. **RideHailing.cypher** — This script can be executed in full to create the initial nodes (Passengers, Drivers, Cars, and Bookings) in different states so you can familiarize yourself with the Model.
+ 1. **RideHailing.cypher** — This script can be executed in full to create the initial nodes (Passengers, Drivers, Cars, and Bookings) in different states so that you can familiarize yourself with the Model.
  2. **neo4j-RideHailingDB.backup** — Alternatively, instead of creating the initial nodes from scratch (script), you can use this Neo4j backup to restore a database with all the initial nodes and some bookings already made.
  3. **RideHailing_Queries.cypher** — This script contains a few Cypher queries that you can execute against the Database.
 I will add more queries over time.
  4. **RideHailing_Templates.cypher** — This script contains Cypher commands you can use to build a mockup application as they appear in the Article.
 You must parse the script by replacing it with the proper variable.